 Perhaps you start your teen driver on restricted access like only driving to and from school.
 As they get more experience and earn your trust, you can expand where, when and with whom they are allowed to drive.

 It’s important your teen driver knows what is expected of him.
-For this reason, you may consider creating a teen driving contract that includes rules that both you and your teen driver will abide by.
+For this reason, you may consider signing a teen driving contract that includes rules that both you and your teen driver will abide by.
 This way everyone is on the same page about your teen’s driving privileges.

 In addition to basic safety like always wearing a seat belt and obeying traffic laws, your teens’ responsibilities should include calling home if they are late, changing plans, or cannot get home safely.
 Your teens should not let anyone drive the car or drive while intoxicated.